Lisa Lambert has had enough trouble in her life.

 Duffin diagnosed Lambert with plaque and guttate psoriasis.
 “Kristina Callis Duffin examined me from head to toe,” Lambert says.
 “She spent an hour with me.
 She explained the whole thing to me.
 She was the first doctor who said ‘psoriasis’ to me.”

 Because Lambert was on fertility treatments at the time, Duffin prescribed some creams to make her more comfortable.
 When Lambert finally tried a biologic, nearly a decade had passed since that little line of psoriasis first appeared at the back of her head.
-The new drug almost entirely cleared her in two years.
+The new drug almost entirely cleared her skin in two years.
 “It was my golden ticket,” she says.

 Today, Lambert travels the country speaking at dermatology conferences and is working with her writing partner on a documentary about psoriasis.
-She’s single and the proud mother of an adopted son.
+She’s the proud mother of an adopted son.
 And she’s learned a surprising lesson: “I’m grateful,” she says.
 “Psoriasis has brought way more positive than negative into my life.”